The Florence Year Program

 Located at Viale Milton 41, the Pepperdine facility is within walking distance of Florence's history city center and the city's main railway station, Santa Maria Novella.
 Approximately 41 students live in the Villa during the academic year.
 The Villa di Loreto and Residenza Tagliaferri house students, the visiting faculty family, classrooms, the library, the computer lab, the student center, laundry facilities, and the program office.

 Most meals are prepared in the facility's commercial kitchen by an Italian chef and served in the former hotel's dining room Sunday evening through Thursday evening.
 Meals while traveling on weekends will be the responsibility of the student.
-On Friday, Saturday, and Sunday mornings, students may enjoy free breakfast (pastries, sandwiches, coffee, etc.) at Café Libertà down the street from the Villa.
+Breakfast is served in the Villa as well.

 Educational Field Trips